galminyana/galminyana.github.io/Assignment01.md

   3. If the password is correct, then Exec Shell is executed
   4. Also, the NULL bytes (0x00) must be removed from the shellcode

 To build the shellcode use of the linux sockets is needed.
-Reading documentation, the following steps are needed:
+Reading documentation, the following steps are required:

   1. Create a socket
   2. Bind the socket to a port